sph-mn/sph-sc/readme.md

 * finding the source of c errors is usually the same as with plain c, particularly when the c code is formatted before compilation. modern c compilers indicate run-time errors with context and the almost like handwritten c code is available
 * "sc-include" relative-paths are source-file relative unless they start with a slash. prefer standard pre-include instead of sc-include to not generate big, unwieldy c files
 * sc-macros are only included with sc-include
+* in sc-define-syntax*, (sc-gensym) and (sc-syntax? identifier) are available. the former returns a new identifier with each call, _t1, _t2 and so on, for temporary variable names
 * editor modes for scheme can be used and fast scheme-style structural editing is possible
 * indent-syntax (like coffeescript or python) can be used with [wisp](https://www.draketo.de/english/wisp). also see other/wisp2sc
 * square bracket array accessors can be used as long as they parse to scheme identifiers, for example (+ a[0] a[1])